IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grid/overview.md

 ### Header Template

-`Header` targets the column header providing as a context the column object itself.
+The header template can be set to modify the column headers.
+The snippets below show you how to format the header text to upper case.

 ```html
 <igx-column field="Name">